Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 Professional nurses understand quality care in nursing is centered around advocating for your patient.

-Do you take the time to answer questions even if you are being rushed by another member of the care team?
+- Do you take the time to answer questions even if you’re being rushed by another member of the care team?

 Being a good nurse is the same as saying being a patient advocate.

 The question is, are you a patient advocate.

 Flexibility might be necessary for all jobs, but some positions demand it more than others.